kormax/apple-enhanced-contactless-polling/README.md

 - Allows automatic usage of non ISO7816-compliant passes:
   * DESFire in native mode and on card-level instead of app-level;
   * Passes without application id: Mifare Plus, Ultralight, Classic etc.
-- Helps with conflict resolution when there are multiple passes with the same AID:
+- Helps with conflict resolution when there are multiple passes with the same ISO7816 AID:
-  * For instance, both Gymkit and ISO18013 use NDEF AID for BLE handover.
-ECP allows to differentiate between them in advance.
+  * Allows to differentiate between Gymkit and ISO18013 even though both use NDEF AID for BLE handover.
+  * Resolves routing issues between access credentials from same system manufacturer (HID, AssaAbloy, WaveLynx, Brio etc) even if they use the same AIDs.
 - May serve as a form of NFC DRM, requiring reader manufacturers to pay licensing fees in order to be able to use this feature and provide better experience for Apple users.